-What is the Process of Approval
+What is the process of approval

 - Once it has been determined that a clinical trial on therapeutic product/s is subject to the requirements of a Clinical Trial Authorisation (CTA) or Clinical Trial Notification (CTN), the sponsor should submit the clinical trial application to HSA.

-- Clinical trials of medicinal products like cell, tissue and gene therapy products or complementary health products are regulated under the Medicines Act and Medicines (Clinical Trials) Regulations.
+- Clinical trials of medicinal products like cell, tissue, and gene therapy products or complementary health products are regulated under the Medicines Act and Medicines (Clinical Trials) Regulations.
 Such clinical trials require a Clinical Trial Certificate (CTC) issued by HSA before the trial can be conducted

 - The sponsor should be a locally registered business entity registered with the Accounting and Corporate Regulatory Authority (ACRA) in Singapore.
 The sponsor should submit the clinical trial application to HSA online via the Pharmaceutical Regulatory Information System (PRISM).

-- For clinical trials that require clinical trial authorisation (CTA) or a clinical trial certificate (CTC), the clinical trial application can be submitted concurrently to HSA and the relevant IRB.
+- For clinical trials that require clinical trial authorization (CTA) or a clinical trial certificate (CTC), the clinical trial application can be submitted concurrently to HSA and the relevant IRB.
 For clinical trials that require clinical trial notification (CTN) to HSA, the submission should be made only after having received IRB approval for the clinical trial.

-- Subsequent submissions like Substantial amendments, Serious Breaches, Trial Status Reports etc to HSA may be required during a clinical trial.
-All subsequent submissions to HSA should be submitted via PRISM, unless otherwise specified.
+- Subsequent submissions like Substantial amendments, Serious Breaches, Trial Status Reports, etc to HSA may be required during a clinical trial.
+All subsequent submissions to HSA should be submitted via PRISM unless otherwise specified.

 - When the sponsor gets the approval from HSA, can initiate the trial.

-What is the Timeline for Approval?
+What is the timeline for approval?

-Timeline varies with the category to which the trial belongs timelines for various categories are
+The timeline varies with the category to which the trial belongs timelines for various categories are

 - Clinical Trial Authorisation (CTA) – 30 Working Days